 Cost: $25 per adult, $15 per child (12 & under) | Duration: 90 mins

 This tour will introduce you to the brave, foolhardy and desperate convicts who dared to escape Cockatoo Island’s penal establishment between 1839 and 1869.
 As you explore the island, you’ll hear about successful and ill-fated escape attempts involving disguises, sewers, shark-infested waters, stolen boats and a volley of bullets.

 Cost: $16 per adult, $12 per child, $12 per senior | Duration: 45 mins

-Discover Cockatoo Island’s UNESCO World Heritage listed Convict Precinct with our 45-minute tour of the upper island.
-Our guide will lead you through the turbulent history of the former penal establishment, stopping at iconic landmarks including the Mess Hall, Barracks, and Solitary Confinement Cells.
+Discover Cockatoo Island’s UNESCO World Heritage listed Convict Precinct with this tour of the upper island.
+Our guide will lead you through the turbulent history of the former penal establishment, stopping at iconic landmarks.

 With its large network of gun emplacements and underground tunnels, North Fort at North Head Sanctuary, Manly played a major role in Sydney’s coastal defence system throughout World War II.
 During our 70 minute tour of this former army base, you will walk in the footsteps of soldiers who protected our shores–above and below ground.